‘The Walking Dead’ Star Norman Reedus Reportedly Dating Diane Kruger

 — norman reedus (@wwwbigbaldhead) June 17, 2015

 Norman Reedus and Diane Kruger sparked dating rumors when the actress attended his photography exhibition in Paris last December.
-She even posed in front of his art works to show her support.
-Just two weeks before the actress confirmed her split from her long term boyfriend, a photo which appeared to show her sitting beside her rumored fling was posted on social media.
+She even posed in front of his artworks to show her support.
+Just two weeks before the actress confirmed her split from her long-term boyfriend, a photo which appeared to show her sitting beside her rumored fling was posted on social media.

-Mail Online shared the photo that was taken at the Rosetta Getty’s annual 4th of July party held in Tuscany.
+Mail Online shared the photo that was taken at the Rosetta Getty’s annual Fourth of July party held in Tuscany.
 The alleged couple hasn’t confirmed yet if they are in a relationship or not, but the actor may share another funny post on Twitter just like he did with The Terminator star to end the dating rumors.

 [Featured Image by Jemal Countess/Getty Images]